dynatrace-oss/unguard/src/frontend-nextjs/README.md

 -   the frontend, available at /ui
 -   an API, available at /ui/api, which is used by the frontend to communicate with the backend services and can also be accessed directly.

+A full overview of all API routes can be accessed at `/ui/api/docs`, which is generated automatically using [Next-Swagger-Doc](https://www.npmjs.com/package/next-swagger-doc).

 ## Why Next.js

 Next.js is a React Framework and was chosen for the frontend, because (besides all React advantages) it provides many built-in features, such as server-side rendering or file-based routing, which make it easy to build a modern, performant and scalable frontend application.